ksherlock/ample/README.md

 # Ample

 A slightly more user-friendly front-end for using MAME as an Apple II emulator.
+Requires Mac OS X 10.14+

 ![](screenshots/2020-09-14.png)